 PIX Firewall Device Support

 Cisco Configuration Engine provides configuration management and image service to Cisco PIX firewall devices (PIX device).
-Figure 21-1 shows a functional block diagram of Cisco Configuration Engine including the PIX device interface module.
+Figure 21-1 shows a functional block diagram of Cisco Configuration Engine, 2.0 including the PIX device interface module.

 Figure 21-1 PIX-Compatible Configuration Engine Module Interaction

-Note Encryption must be enabled during setup for PIX devices to supported by Cisco Configuration Engine.
+Note Encryption must be enabled during Setup for PIX devices to supported by Cisco Configuration Engine, 2.0.

 PIX Device Polls for Updates

-The PIX device contacts the PIX module in the Cisco Configuration Engine to report information about itself.
-This occurs when the PIX starts, when any of the reported information changes, and whenever the PIX wants to check for updates.
+The PIX device contacts the PIX module in the Cisco Configuration Engine, 2.0 to report information about itself.
+This occurs when the PIX starts, when any of the reported information changes and whenever the PIX wants to check for updates.
 PIX sends the DeviceDetails message to the server.
-The DeviceDetails message provides the Cisco Configuration Engine an update of the version of software that the device is currently running.
+DeviceDetails gives the Cisco Configuration Engine, 2.0 an update of the versions of software the device is currently running.
 The information received in DeviceDetails is logged into the log file (pix.log) for reference.

 •Checksum and URL for the configuration file the PIX should be running